Did you know that natural light can affect everything from your productivity to your sleep schedule?

 Though you’re probably reading this inside and surrounded by artificial lighting, a trip outdoors can have huge psychological health benefits.
 Of course, in the modern world, most of us don’t have the time to spend outdoors, so the next best thing is to have more natural light in the home.

 If you’re looking around your low-light room and wondering how to let the sun in, we’ve got you covered.
+Or do you want to instal steel plates in surfaces throughout your home to increase the amount of light that’s reflected and therefore brightens your space.
 Keep reading for a few key tips to help you increase your home’s natural light.

 1. Check Your Home’s Exterior

 Even if you live in an area with enough sun to power your home with the help of solar companies, you may still need to take a look outside to see if there’s anything blocking your window that you can move.
 While you may not be able to do anything about the shadows of a large tree, you may be able to trim back bushes, shrubs, small trees, or landscaping that reduces the amount of light coming into your home.

 The overhangs created by your roof, called eaves, can affect the way light reflects into your home.
 Dark colored paint can reduce the amount of reflection, while lighter colors can bring extra sunlight into your rooms.
 Fortunately, you’ll only see the underside of your eaves from within your home, so you don’t have to worry about changing any exterior colors to match.

 If you’re worried about the amount of natural light in your home, it may be time to repaint your interior walls as well!
 Dark colors absorb natural light, while the right interior colors can make a room appear brighter even in low-light conditions.